shawlu95/Data-Science-Toolbox/google_cloud/readme.md

 ### Introduction to Google Cloud Platform
+This course offers a brief overview of Google Cloud Platform.
+The objective is to understand what each cloud service does, and its counterpart in AWS.

 #### Innovation
 * White paper: MapReduce, Google File System, Colossus.
 * Open source: Kubernetes.